MicrosoftDocs/azure-docs/articles/app-service/tutorial-java-tomcat-mysql-app.md

     :::column-end:::
 :::row-end:::

-To summarize, the process involved retrieving the MySQL connection string from the App Service's environment variables, creating an Azure Key Vault for secure secret management with private access, and updating the service connector to store the password in the Key Vault.
-A secure connection between the App Service and Key Vault was established using a system-assigned managed identity, and the setup was verified by confirming the connection string referenced the Key Vault.
+To summarize, the process involved retrieving the MySQL connection string from the App Service's environment variables, creating an Azure Key Vault for secure secret management with private access, and updating the service connector to store the password in the key vault.
+A secure connection between the App Service app and key vault was established using a system-assigned managed identity, and the setup was verified by confirming the connection string uses a Key Vault reference.

 Having issues?
 Check the [Troubleshooting section](#troubleshooting).